 About

-Her photographs have appeared in major publications such as Domus, Abitare, The Plan, Monocle, and The New York Times Magazine.
+Her photographs have appeared in major publications such as Domus, Abitare, The Plan, Monocle, The Architectural Review and The New York Times Magazine.
 She has also exhibited her work in significant events, including the Triennale di Milano (2018), Brescia.
 Visions for a Present Future as part of the Italian Capital of Culture (2023), and exhibitions organized by the Foundation of the Order of Architects, such as Milan.
 Contemporary 1950s (2023), curated by Tenet Arch, and Milan and the Universities (2024), curated by OAMi Foundation.
 She participated in Fotografia alla Carriera.
 A Tribute of Italian Photography to the Masters of the Compasso d’Oro (2024), curated by Giovanni Chiaramonte and Michele Nastasi at the ADI Museum.

 Iovene has also taken part in several artist residencies, including Falía* Artists In Residence, curated by Alice Vangelisti, and Mulattiere Acquasanta, curated by Ikonemi.
 These residencies led to site-specific projects like Sedimenta (2018), a taxonomic study of the village of Lozio (BS), and Elviro (2021), an exploration of the concept of home in the Acquasanta Terme area (AP).